timmybytes-contributing/100DaysOfCode/log.md

 ### Day 14: Friday July 10th, 2020

 **Today's Progress:** Started learning JavaScript more in-depth today, far more similarities with Python than I originally thought.
 Still dabbling with a Python script to use in an old project I never finished (the one that got me into coding in the first place).

 **Link(s) to work:** N/A

+### Day 15: Saturday July 11th, 2020

+**Today's Progress:** Started building a site with css grid today, and playing with color schemes.

+**Link(s) to work:** N/A

+### Day 16: Sunday July 12th, 2020

+**Today's Progress:** Working on basic grid layout and heirarchy.

+**Link(s) to work:** [Landing-Page](https://github.com/timmybytes/WebDevPractice/tree/master/Landing-Page:)